aws-samples/eks-cluster-upgrades-workshop/website/docs/01-environment.md

 ## Creating the environment, self event

-In order to properly start the environment you will need to deploy the following Cloudformation template, this can be done, either via console or terminal:
+In order to start the environment, you will need to deploy the following Cloudformation template.
+This can be done, either via console or terminal:

 [EKS Upgrades Workshop CF](../../static/scripts/cloudformation.yaml)